-For body aches, doctors generally recommend OTC acetaminophen, ibuprofen or naproxen sodium.
-Children under age 19 should not take aspirin when they have a fever or the flu because it’s been associated with Reye’s syndrome, a potentially fatal illness that affects children and teens.
-To avoid stomach upset when taking ibuprofen, take it with food.
+For body aches, doctors suggest you give your child over-the-counter (OTC) acetaminophen, ibuprofen, or naproxen sodium.
+Don’t give aspirin to anyone under 19 years old.
+It’s linked with Reye’s syndrome, a sometimes fatal illness that affects children and teens.
+To avoid stomach upset, take ibuprofen with food.

-OTC cough medicines are not recommended for children under age 4, as they've shown no benefit in kids.
-Homemade cough remedies containing honey have been shown to help.
-After age 1 year you can use ½ to 1 teaspoon of honey as needed.
-It can help thin the bronchial secretions and loosen the cough.
-Never give ANY honey to children under age 1 year, as it may cause botulism poisoning.
+Don’t give OTC cough medicines to kids under 4.
+They don’t work.
+Homemade cough remedies with honey do help.
+After your child is 1 year old, you can use ½ to 1 teaspoon of honey as needed.
+It can help thin the mucus and ease the cough.
+Never give honey to children under 1 year old -- it can be toxic to them.

 Your doctor can give you drugs that prevent the flu and ease your symptoms.
 But you have to take them within the first 48 after you start to feel sick.
 Oseltamivir (Tamiflu) is a medication you take by mouth, zanamivir (Relenza) is inhaled, and peramivir (Rapivab) is given into a vein.
 Your doctor may be more likely to prescribe one if your illness is severe or to people who are:

 - People with asthma, diabetes, or other chronic medical conditions

 - Pregnant women or those who delivered within 2 weeks